 Almost-ghost towns are scattered around regional Victoria, remnants of the state's gold rush era.
-Thriving hubs in their heyday, most are now home to a small number of residents and a good ghost story or two.
+Thriving hubs in their heyday, most are now home to a small number of residents and a good spooky story or two.

 The historic goldmining town of Steiglitz is around an hour's drive from Melbourne, on the way to Geelong.
 Housing 1500 residents at its peak, a small handful remain today.
 Steiglitz Historic Park can be explored during the day or at night, either self-guided or as part of a tour.

 Linton is a former mining town located 33 kilometres from Ballarat, home to a few hundred residents.
 Visit to cycle along the Ballarat-Skipton Rail Trail, go for a bushwalk or explore the local cemetery.
 Graves date back to the 1860s and the site contains a large Chinese burial section, the final resting place of miners who travelled to this region of the world, pursuing dreams of wealth and fortune.

 A fifteen minute drive from the regional hub of Castlemaine, Fryrestown was a boom town in its own right, with a population of more than 15,000 people during the gold rush era.
 The site is full of beautiful examples of late 1800s architecture, such as the Court House and Mechanic's Institute.
 Remaining structures include church buildings, mine ruins and the local cemetery.